Mirantis/mke-docs/content/docs/configuration/multus.md

    192.168.17.0    0.0.0.0         255.255.255.192 U     0      0        0 *
    ```

-3. Create `NetworkAttachmentDefinitions` to specify other networks.
+3. Create the `NetworkAttachmentDefinitions` file, to specify other networks:

    ```
    cat <<EOF | kubectl create -f -